1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 -   **WiFi by additional ESP8266:**
     `//#define WIFI`
-    This definement has to be activated if the WiFi function of the [ESP8266 solution](chap12.md#1273-wlan-usage-of-an-additional-esp8266) should be used.
+    This definement has to be activated if the WiFi function of the [ESP8266-WiFi-solution](chap12.md#1212-due--wlan-the-esp8266-wifi-solution) or the [ESP32](chap12.md#122-the-esp32) should be used.

     `char wifi_ssid[32] = "YourWiFiNetwork";`
     For the usage of WiFi, *YourWiFiNetwork* has to be replaced by the SSID of the WiFi network.